leopaul36/k8s-avalanche/README.md

 # Kubernetes Avalanche

-This repository provides basic Kubernetes manifests to spin up a local Avalanche local network.
+This repository provides basic manifests to spin up a local Avalanche local network in Kubernetes with Minikube.

 ## Prerequisites